 Jonathan Oliver

-• HLB Testing Is Available Once Again in Georgia
+• HLB Testing is Available in Georgia Once Again

 Information from Dr. Alejandra Jimenez Madrid (Director of the UGA Plant Molecular Diagnostic Laboratory in Tifton): I am happy to announce that the Plant Molecular Diagnostic Laboratory is currently a USDA-certified lab to perform Huanglongbing (HLB or citrus greening) testing.
 We are excited to provide this advanced testing to commercial growers, homeowners, nurseries, Extension and research personnel,…